 There are usually three performances each day during the festival, including one FREE concert each day at noon.
 Evening performance highlights include:

-Day 8 - Baroque Inside/Out (Bach, Vivaldi)
+Day 8 - Baroque Inside/Out (Bach, Locatelli, Vivaldi, and more)

-Preconcert talks by noted scholars and performers are held before every ticketed performance.
+Pre-concert talks by noted scholars and performers are held before every ticketed performance.
 Tickets are available a la carte and via a festival "pass."
 If you are fortunate enough to stay for the entire festival, you’ll be exposed to literally hundreds of musical pieces that span 600 years and all classical music genres.

 What: An immersive, European-style classical music festival

-When: August 10-19, 2018
+When: August 16-25, 2019

-Where: Multiple venues, historic Staunton, Virginia
+Where: Historic venues in Staunton, Virginia

 Tickets: Limited tickets may still be available at the door.
 Or visit the online box office to get started.

-Under the visionary leadership of Artistic Director Carsten Schmidt and Executive Director Jason Stell, the Festival attracts distinguished musicians from around the world to perform in beautiful downtown Staunton, amidst the stunning the backdrop of Blue Ridge Mountains.
+Under the leadership of Artistic Director Carsten Schmidt and Executive Director Jason Stell, the Festival attracts distinguished musicians from around the world to perform in beautiful downtown Staunton, amidst the stunning the backdrop of Blue Ridge Mountains.
 For more information, visit stauntonmusicfestival.org.